 No anonymity: The destination website is aware that you’re connecting to it by masking your IP address through a proxy server.

 Average anonymity: The destination website is aware that you’re hiding behind a proxy server.
-However, Hidmy.name tricks the target website into assuming that it knows your actual IP address.
+However, Hidmy.name tricks the target website into assuming it knows your IP address.
 Nevertheless, the IP address that is displayed is not precise.

 High anonymity: The target website doesn’t know that you’re hiding behind a proxy and your actual IP address.

-Proxy verifier is a yahoo based product that tests HTTP-based proxies.
+A proxy verifier is a yahoo based product that tests HTTP-based proxies.
 It’s an open-source product that works in a bi-directional manner.
 This implies that it detects traffic to and from the proxy by pretending to be both server and client.
 With this tool, you would be able to test proxies against particular criteria.

 Proxy Verifier is simple to use because of its user-friendly dashboard interface.
 Depending on the number of times you set, this proxy tester allows you to conduct configuration transactions once or repeatedly.